Free Resources

 The key components of the Choice Theory explanation are our perceptions, our wants, and our behaviours – and of course the Gap between our perceptions and our wants.

 When what we perceive is not what we want, we can choose a behaviour that we believe will change things.
 This is the very simplest form of 'how we manage our lives.
-We can put this into simple coaching questions that look like this:- What is happening?

 - What do you want?